ernesthwang/Spreadsheets.Bills/README.md

 ## Notes

+### Be careful when copying/pasting
+What looks like a blank cell might actually contain data.
+Also, some of the blank cells may have some formatting in it that needs to be copied.
+If you want to add new columns, your best bet is to copy the blank column for that section and perform an Insert Paste to preserve formatting.

+### Make sure new dates contain expected formulae
+If you run out of dates, you can add more, but make sure you copy the formulas in columns A and C.

+### Why isn't this spreadsheet in Google Docs?
 I've tried to convert this document for use in Google Docs, but I ran into two main issues.

 Google Spreadsheets doesn't support some of the formulae used here, such as MATCH and ROW (not 100% sure about ROW, though).

 Google Spreadsheets don't like large files.
 My current spreadsheet has 1800 rows in it and I've found Google Spreadsheets to be very slow when navigating large documents.

 It's been a while since I've tried converting this, so some of these issues may have been resolved, but migrating this would be a project that I tackle in the future.
+Besides, I love Excel.